alttch/pyaltt/README.md

 Note: if running in virtual machine, unset "sync guest time with host" otherwise real time sleep may work unpredictable.

+Poll delay should be lower or equal to delays.
+If you set very short delays, don't forget to decrease poll delay as well.

+Real time loop execution in this library is not 100% exact and can't be used e.g. in heavy industry.
+Real time loops require dedicated coding for the particular task and for small delays can't be coded with Python at all or require special tricks/hardware.

 Parameters for start():

 * **_daemon** override initial params and set worker as daemon or not